mongobee/mongobee/README.md

 mongobee provides new approach for adding changes (change sets) based on Java classes and methods with appropriate annotations.

-### What's the status?

-mongobee is still in beta phase!
-There are still some things to implement but it grows :)

 ### How to use?

 Check out [wiki page](https://github.com/aaranost/mongobee/wiki/How-to-use-mongobee)